 The Company entered into a co-operative funding agreement with MCB that closed on February 18, 2014, to purchase up to a 51% interest in MCB.
 MCB provides cannabis and marijuana related private companies, investors and microcap issuers with information resources including client company specific publications, directories, and continuing education courses.
-MCB was to receive up to \$200,000 in funding as Mentor receives proceeds from warrant exercise.
-Allocation of funding to MCB is discretionary and could be reduced to \$100,000 with no change in Mentor's ownership if Mentor is dissatisfied with MCB performance.
-Subsequent to March 31, 2015, MCB was notified that the funding would be reduced to \$100,000, see Note 19.
-The Company has the right, in its sole discretion, to convert the paid portion of the \$100,000 equity investment in MCB to a six percent (6%) ten-year note payable to Mentor by the majority owner of MCB in 120 equal payments of principal and interest at any time.
+MCB was to receive up to \$200,000 in funding as Mentor received proceeds from warrant exercise.
+Allocation of funding to MCB was discretionary and could be reduced to \$100,000 with no change in Mentor's ownership if Mentor was dissatisfied with MCB performance.
+On April 13, 2015 Mentor notified MCB that the funding would be reduced to \$100,000.
+The Company had the right, in its sole discretion, to convert the paid portion of the \$100,000 equity investment in MCB to a six percent (6%) ten-year note payable to Mentor by the remaining owner of MCB in 120 equal payments of principal and interest at any time.
 If triggered, this provision would truncate further funding.
-Subsequent to March 31, 2015, Mentor notified MCB that it was exercising its right to convert its equity to a ten-year note, see Note 19.
+On April 27, 2015, Mentor notified MCB that \$74,000 of funding previously paid to MCB would be converted to a ten year note payable and further funding was truncated.
+This conversion resulted in a gain of \$35,360 reflected in the condensed consolidated income statements for the three and six months ended June 30, 2015.